tactcomplabs/rev/documentation/ExtensionDevelopment.md

 The second and third arguments represent the register file object and the memory object, respectively.
 These objects permit the user to access internal register state and read/write memory.
 Finally, the `RevInst` structure contains all the decoded state from the instruction.
 This includes all the opcode and function codes as well as each of the encoded register values.
 This structure also contains the floating point rounding mode information.
 For more information on the exacting contents and their respective data types, see the `RevInstTable.h` header file.

 Now that we've decoded the necessary state and the simulation execution engine launches the function, we can start executing the target arithmetic.
 For example, in the `zadd` function, we seek to add two unsigned integers of *XLEN* size.
-Normally, this could be achieved using a simple `Rd = Rs1 + Rs2`.
-However, recall from the RISC-V specification that arithmetic is performed in two's complement form.
-As a result, we must utilize some utility functions to convert to/from two's complement form.
-The `td_u32` and `td_u64` functions convert a value *from* two's complement *to* decimal form.
-The `dt_u32` and `dt_u64` convert values from decimal form to two's complement.
-As you can see in the `zadd` and `zsub` functions, we utilize the `Inst` payload to decode the register indices, the `RevRegFile` structure to retrieve the necesary register value and the `td_u32/64` functions to convert to decimal form.
-We then perform the arithmetic, convert the value back to two's complement form and write it back to the register file.
+We use `R->GetX<uint32_t>(Inst.rs1)` and `R->GetX<uint32_t>(Inst.rs2)` to read registers as `uint32_t` values, add two values, and then use `R->SetX(Inst.rd, val)` to write the result into the destination register.

 The final step in the basic arithmetic functions is incrementing the PC.
-The PC can be manually manipulated (eg, for branch operations), but this is normally done by incrementing the PC by the size of the instruction payload (in bytes).
+The PC can be manually manipulated (eg, for branch operations) with `R->SetPC(PC)`, but this is normally done by incrementing the PC by the size of the instruction payload (in bytes) with `R->AdvancePC(Inst)`.

 In the next functions, `zlb` and `zsb` we seek to load and store data to memory.
-Just as we did above, we need to convert the input values to decimal form in order to perform the necessary address arithmetic.
-We then utilize the `RevMem` object to write the desired number of bytes or read the desired number of bytes via the `ReadU8` and `WriteU8` routines.
+We utilize the `RevMem` object to write the desired number of bytes or read the desired number of bytes via the `Read` and `Write` methods.
 The `RevMem` object provides a number of standard interfaces for writing common data types, arbitrary data and performing load reserve/store conditional operations.
-Also note the use of the `SEXT` macro.
+Also note the use of the `SignExt()` function.
 This performs sign extension on the incoming load value.
-The infrastructure also provides a `ZEXT` macro for zero extension.
+The infrastructure also provides a `ZeroExt()` function for zero extension.

 Finally, it is important to note the use of the `M->RandCost()` function.
 Typically, RISC-V processor implementations do not hazard on memory store operations given the inherent weak memory ordering (or TSO).
 However, for load operations, the processor is required to flag a hazard in order to ensure that the data returns before it is utilized in subsquent operations.
 The `RandCost()` function provides the simulator the ability to add an arbitrary cost to load operations that is randomly generated in the range of `F->GetMinCost()` and `F->GetMaxCost()`.
 These values are set at runtime by the user in the SST Python script.
 In this manner, each load operation will generate a random *cost* and set its respective cost (in cycles).